 AT Internet’s ad blocker workaround

 The best way to see if an ad blocker is being used is by setting up AT Internet’s Adblock detector.
-Exclusively for AT Internet customers, the plugin helps you detect the visits to your website that are using adblockers and that are potentially blocking AT Internet requests – with a basic implementation you can measure the use of adblockers and asses their impact on your data collection.
+Exclusively for AT Internet customers, the plugin helps you detect the visits to your website that are using adblockers and that are potentially blocking AT Internet requests – with a basic implementation you can measure the use of adblockers and assess their impact on your data collection.

 How to ensure data collection on your sites